Debt Consolidation Mortgages: Know Your Refinancing Options

 Debt consolidation involves combining those debt obligations into one manageable monthly payment.
 Borrowers who choose to go this route no longer worry about different interest rates or outstanding balances.
 Instead, their focus shifts to a low-rate mortgage that saves them thousands in interest.

-How to qualify
+How to qualify for a mortgage with debt

 Are you looking to pay off your high-interest debt altogether?
 Then you'll need enough equity in your home to move forward.
 A cash-out refinance is an attractive option for many equity-rich homeowners.